engineeringwitharavind/colour-ui/README.md

 <hr />

-### ✨ &nbsp; <ins>Highlights</ins>
+### Highlights

-- I have built everything from scratch with modular CSS code.
+- Built everything from scratch with modular CSS code.
 Styled Components is my preference as it has huge benefits compared to other component libraries when it comes to building React applications.

   - **Single Source of truth** and isolated CSS enclosed within the Component. **No naming collision issues** or **specificity wars**.
   - **Component Based** just like React.
 We can create tiny but useful sub components like `Aside`, `FullWidthWrapper` components.